 3. They jump with both feet together to each side of the hexagon, following a predetermined pattern, as quickly as possible.

-See also Speed and Conditioning Drills for Basketball
+See also Basketball Defensive Speed Drills

 Implementing Speed and Agility Training